 strengthening family- and strong evidence of community-based care for postpartum period and neonatal care where health systems are weak.
-Darmstadt, et al. (2005) suggest that family- and community- integrated management of based care, including BCC and community mobilization, stimulate adoption of improved antenatal, intrapartum, and postnatal care practices; care seeking for illness; and, in some settings, management of illness such as pneumonia by community health workers.
-Such care can address, in the interim, healthcare gaps and lay the foundation for improved care seeking and demand for clinical care.
+Darmstadt, et al. (2005) suggest that family- and community- integrated management of based care, including BCC and community mobilization, stimulate adoption of improved antenatal, intra-neonates and children, partum, and postnatal care practices; care seeking for illness; and, in some settings, management of illness such countries.
+Widely as pneumonia by community health workers.
+Such care can address, in the interim, healthcare gaps and lay the health systems, and foundation for improved care seeking and demand for clinical care.